Savernish/forgeNN/README.md

 ## Overview

-**forgeNN** is a modern neural network framework with a lean v2 API focused on a clean Sequential model, fast NumPy autograd Tensor, and a Keras-like compile/fit workflow.
+**forgeNN** is a modern neural network framework with an API built around a straightforward `Sequential` model, a fast NumPy autograd `Tensor`, and a Keras-like `compile/fit` training workflow.

+This project is built and maintained by a single student developer.
+For background and portfolio/CV, see: https://savern.me

 ### Key Features